Intent to Register Questions

 Depending on which year you are in will determine which averages we must consider.

-For students requesting to enter Honors in their second year, you must attain a 73% average on your 3.0 Principal courses with no individual grade less than 60%, and a pass in your 2.0 elective courses.
+For students requesting to enter Honours in their second year, you must attain a 73% average on your 3.0 Principal courses with no individual grade less than 60%, and a pass in your 2.0 elective courses.

 • a 73% average on your 3.0 1000-level Principal courses with no individual grade less than 60%;